 The Task At Hand.

-Our team is unfazed by any additional pressure coming into the 2020 competition as the previous year’s winner.
-Instead, we focus on exceeding our own personal standards.
+Their team is unfazed by any additional pressure coming into the 2020 competition as the previous year’s winner.
+Instead, they are focus on exceeding their own personal standards.
 Wes says, “There were so many great cars competing in 2019 and I expect everyone to ramp up their restoration quality.
 We will have to do the same to remain competitive alongside them."
-Join us in cheering on Porsche Centre Saskatchewan to defend our title as champion of the Porsche Cars Canada Restoration Challenge.
+Join us in cheering on Porsche Centre Saskatchewan to defend their title as champion of the Porsche Cars Canada Restoration Challenge.

-To truly begin the reconstruction process, we need to strip Louise back to her bare-bones.
+To truly begin the reconstruction process, the team at Porsche Centre Saskatchewan needs to strip Louise back to her bare-bones.
 The nose, rear body and panelling were removed so the technicians could grind down her rusted edges and cut out the parts that are too heavily damaged.
 Marc Ouayoun, President of Porsche Cars Canada was kind enough to stop by the shop to visit Louise and witness the transformation.
 The difference between a restoration and a masterpiece is time and imagination.
-Our technicians have the imagination, but time is of the essence.
+The technicians have the imagination, but time is of the essence.

 Portrait of Louise.

 When you look at Louise, you might see rust, neglect and disrepair but beneath the corroded exterior, we see rich potential waiting to be unlocked.
-As our technicians make her beautiful again, we are capturing the process to give you the full picture of her incredible transformation.
+As the Porsche Centre Saskatchewan technicians make her beautiful again, we are sharing the process to give you the full picture of her incredible transformation.
 Follow us as we create the Portrait of Louise.

 Sometimes a work-of-art must be torn down so it can be rebuilt fully.
-We trust Louise’s ability transform and she’s already nearly unrecognizable.
+We trust Louise’s ability transform in the capable hands of Porsche Centre Saskatchewan's technicians and she’s already nearly unrecognizable.
 The damage to the A and B pillars has been completely repaired and large sections of the rear, including the upper trunk panel, body panelling, flanges, and firewall have been hand-fabricated and installed.
 She is now being mounted on the ‘rotisserie’ and prepared for a light sandblast so the assembly of the front suspension and cable s can begin before she returns to her four wheels.

 The engine is the heart of a Porsche.
-Louise’s heart needed a little tender love and care, but in our technicians’ capable hands, she is well on her way.
+Louise’s heart needed a little tender love and care, but in a Porsche technicians’ capable hands, she is well on her way.

 Her interior is also beginning to take shape.
 The engine bay and passenger areas are all painted and now await the final furnishings and the trunk is nearly ready for the outside skins.
 Her hardtop has been refinished and fitted to the body to ensure all windows and doors will operate correctly.

 The finish line is in sight for the 2020 restoration.
 The allure of Porsche goes beyond attention to detail but the intention of every detail.
-Our technicians have focused in on each individual element of Louise to ensure the completed 356 represented the complete portrait of the of its golden years.
+The technicians at Porsche Centre Saskatchewan have focused in on each individual element of Louise to ensure the completed 356 represented the complete portrait of her golden years.
 At this point, the exterior is nearly complete: all layers of paint have been applied, and the door glass and windshields have been installed.
 The restored taillights and headlights have been affixed to the primed and polished front and rear bumpers and the wheels have been disassembled, re-chromed, and reinstalled.
 One of Louise’s most unique features is her 80lt fuel tank as well as the original numbers matching transmission, both of which have been painted and put in place.